 An active vacation with VBT to France is an amazing, all-encompassing experience.
-Along with world-class biking and walking routes, you’ll also stay in unique accommodations, taste local wines, enjoy delectable French cuisine and visit a variety of historical sites and attractions.
+Along with world-class biking routes, you’ll also stay in unique accommodations, taste local wines, enjoy delectable French cuisine and visit a variety of historical sites and attractions.
 We thought we’d tell you a little more about some of the regions that VBT has tours in by highlighting a different aspect of each unique destination.

 Chateaux on Loire Valley